-You will write one longer critical response paper about A Visit from the Goon Squad by Jennifer Egan.
+You will write one longer critical response paper about a story that you have read this semester.
 I have given you specific guidelines regarding the content of this response paper.
 I will expect you to have learned from the feedback given to you regarding previous response papers and to show the appropriate amount of improvement.